JoshuaJoji/DAT5501_Repository/README.md

 # DAT5501_Repository

 This repo contains most lab work and extra projects I have done.
+Classwork has been sorted into dates folder.